ServBay Web Server Troubleshooting Guide

 or WARN

-in the end, the syntax is correct.
+at the end, your syntax is fine.

 Common Caddyfile Error Examples

-bash2024/12/09 17:24:16.970 INFO using config from file {"file": "/Applications/ServBay/etc/caddy/Caddyfile"} ... (other INFO/WARN messages) ...
-Error: loading http app module: provision http: getting tls app: loading tls app module: provision tls: loading certificates: open /Applications/ServBay/ssl/private/tls-certs/mail.servbay.host/mail.servbay.host.1crt: no such file or directory
+bash# macOS example 2024/12/09 17:24:16.970 INFO using config from file {"file": "/Applications/ServBay/etc/caddy/Caddyfile"} ... (other INFO/WARN messages) ...
+Error: loading http app module: provision http: getting tls app: loading tls app module: provision tls: loading certificates: open /Applications/ServBay/ssl/private/tls-certs/mail.servbay.host/mail.servbay.host.1crt: no such file or directory # Windows example 2024/12/09 17:24:16.970 INFO using config from file {"file": "C:\\ServBay\\etc\\caddy\\Caddyfile"} ... (other INFO/WARN messages) ...
+Error: loading http app module: provision http: getting tls app: loading tls app module: provision tls: loading certificates: open C:\\ServBay\\ssl\\private\\tls-certs\\mail.servbay.host\\mail.servbay.host.1crt: no such file or directory

 1